Timothy Butler (sculptor)

+Butler's design for lamp standards for the Victoria Embankment which would not be adopted.

+Butler's lion's head mooring rings, alongside the adopted dolphin lamp standard design.

 Timothy Butler (1806-1885) was a 19th-century British figurative sculptor.

-His most noteworthy public works are the dolphin lamps lining the Thames Embankment which date from 1870 and were the first lights to be electrified (1878).
+His most noteworthy public works are the lion mooring rings lining the Thames Embankment.
+He would also submit a design for lamp standards for the Victoria Embankment which were favoured by The Builder.
+While the design would not be used, two examples would be produced and placed either side of Albert Bridge along the Chelsea Embankment to mark the latter's opening.

 Life

 He was born in Caversham in Oxfordshire in 1806.
 He won a silver medal at the Society of Arts in 1824.
 He entered the Royal Academy Schools in 1825 at the recommendation of William Behnes.
 He won the Royal Academy's silver medal in 1827.

 He exhibited at the Royal Academy from 1828 until 1879.

 Around 1850 he tutored John Adams-Acton.

 From 1851 he lived at 1 Middlesex Place in London.
 From 1860 he lived at Marylebone Road.

 He died at 186 Euston Road near St Pancras in London on 6 September 1885 and was buried on the western side of Highgate Cemetery.

 Family

 His daughter Clehorow Caroline Butler was also a sculptor.